 ORANGE COUNTY BUSINESS JOURNAL

 Vol. 47, No. 43

 THE COMMUNITY OF BUSINESSTM

-March 21-27, 2024
+October 21-27.
+2024

 JAMS Promotes Taylor to CEO

-LEGAL: Oversees 320 employees, 28 centers
+LEGAL: Oversees 320 employees, 27 centers

 ■ By KEVIN COSTELLOE

-Kim Taylor sees clear business advantages in mediation and arbitration over the traditional litigation route for resolving disputes as her firm handles more than 19,000 cases annually as evidence.
+IRVINE - Kim Taylor sees clear business advantages in mediation and arbitration over the traditional litigation route for resolving disputes as her firm handles around 22,000 cases annually as evidence.

 On Oct.
-1, Taylor assumed the role of CEO at Irvine-based Irvine-based JAMS, which provides confidential resolutions of a broad spec-
+1, Taylor assumed the role of CEO at Irvine-based Irvine-based JAMS, which provides confidential resolutions of a broad

-Kim Taylor CEO, President JAMS trum of disputes, including commercial, employment and labor matters, as well as personal injury cases and family law, to name a few.
+Kim Taylor CEO, President JAMS

+Nate Brooks CFO, COO JAMS spectrum of disputes, including commercial, employment and labor matters, as well as personal injury cases and family law, to name a few.
 Taylor will continue to serve as president, a position she has held for the past three and a half years.
 Taylor emphasizes that the opposing parties "have control over the process" with the ability to choose "neutrals," independent contractors who actually make a decision or help the parties reach a settlement.
 The alternative dispute resolution path (ADR) provides "cost savings, time savings and efficiency overall" especially when courts are backed up on the civil side.
 ADR itself is a "very broad umbrella term."
 Taylor is a 1995 graduate of Ventura/Santa Barbara College of Law and has been with JAMS for more than a quarter century.
-The JAMS headquarters is located at 18881 Von Karman Ave. in Irvine.
-That's where the back-office functions are located, including finance, human resources, IT, marketing and corporate.
-The company was founded in 1979 as Judicial Arbitration and Mediation Services, and the name was later shortened to JAMS.
-Handling Virtually Every Type of Case "The vast majority of what we do are commercial cases, where it's business-to-business or you have sophisticated parties that have negotiated
+The JAMS headquarters is located at 5 Park Plaza in Irvine.
+That's where the back-office functions are located, including finance, human resources, IT, marketing and